Messi in tears at final Barcelona press conference as he confirms PSG move 'is a possibility'

 What's been said?

 “This is very difficult, I was not prepared for this.
-Last year I was convinced to leave, but this year we were, my family and I wanted to continue here, in our house," Messi had told reporters.
+Last year I was convinced to leave, but this year we were going to stay, my family and I wanted to continue here, in our house," said Messi.

 "I gave everything for this club from the first day I arrived to the last.
 I never imagined having to say goodbye as I didn't think about it.
 What's clear is I did everything possible, and they (Barca) couldn't do it because of La Liga.